-When deciding whether to become an Airbnb host, it's important for you to understand the laws in your city.
-As a platform and marketplace we do not provide legal advice, but we want to provide some useful links that may help you better understand laws and regulations.
+When deciding whether to become an Airbnb host, it is important for you to understand the laws in your region or city.
+As a platform and online marketplace we do not provide legal advice, but we want to provide resources that may help you better understand applicable laws and regulations.

-- Building and Housing Standards.
 Miami enforces rules and regulations specifying minimum construction, design, and maintenance standards for buildings, including regulations on habitability, health, and safety.
 Certain rules and regulations applicable to residential and non-residential regulations may be relevant to your listing.
 Contact the Miami Building Department or the Code Compliance Department for more information.

-- Business License.
 Miami requires all owners or operators of businesses to apply for and receive a license.
 Please review the city's summary of the steps needed to start a business in Miami and contact the Florida Department of Business and Professional Regulation for more information.

-- Tourist Tax.
 Miami-Dade County and the State of Florida both assess tourist taxes on any rental of a living or sleeping accommodation for periods of 6 months or less.
 More information about the County and State tourist taxes is available on the County's government website and the State Information on Transient Rental Taxes.

 Airbnb isn’t responsible for the reliability or correctness of the information contained in any links to third party sites (including any links to legislation and regulations).

 - If you're thinking about becoming an Airbnb Host, here's some information to help you understand the laws in your city

 - GuestStart by creating listings in your Host profile.
 It can take up to 72 hours for a new listing to be included in search results.

 - GuestMost Hosts and guests are able to quickly resolve issues on their own.
 Explore ways to get the help you need before, during, or after a trip…